Syria, trade in focus at Putin's summit with EU

 “Twenty years after the collapse of the Soviet Union, there is no common strategy,” German political scientist Alexander Rahr said.

-On Thursday, Russia’s EU envoy Vladimir Chizhov reiterated criticism of EU regulations aimed at liberalising its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.
+On Thursday, Russia’s EU envoy Vladimir Chizhov reiterated criticism of EU regulations aimed at liberalizing its gas market by barring suppliers including Russian giant Gazprom from controlling transit pipelines.

-Chizhov also said Russia wants faster progress toward visa-free travel - a goal Putin, who wants to shed an embarrassing image as unwelcome neighbour, has long pursued.
+Chizhov also said Russia wants faster progress toward visa-free travel - a goal Putin, who wants to shed an embarrassing image as unwelcome neighbor, has long pursued.

 The criticism over market access cuts both ways.